loco-rs/loco/docs-site/content/_index.md

 [[extra.list]]
 title = "⚡️ Scale when needed"
-content = "Split, reconfigure, or use only parts of Hyperstack when you need to.
+content = "Split, reconfigure, or use only parts of Loco when you need to.
 Build and grow without pain."

 [[extra.list]]
 title = "🚀️ Build incrementally"